 This book makes the eco gift list based on its core message that what makes us abundant resides within ourselves and not through the acquisition of material things.
 The book offers the heartfelt message that each person is a gift.
 I can’t think of a better present than to offer someone a recognition of their value and capacity to give.

-Who doesn’t love chocolate – or luxurious, non-toxic bath and beauty gifts?
+Who doesn’t love chocolate – or luxurious, non-toxic bath, beauty and extremely practical gifts?
 This set by Spirit Beauty Lounge is all of the above, featuring sugar scrub, body lotion and lip balm in your choice of sinfully delicious chocolately scents like Candy Cane and White Chocolate Peppermint.
 It comes in a sweet and simple recycled paper box tied with a ribbon.

 Some people are just impossible to shop for.
 Perhaps they’ve got very particular taste, or you just don’t know them well enough to choose a gift.
 That’s where Oxfam America Unwrapped comes in.
 It’s charitable giving at its most fun: you pick a particular gift, like a school desk and chair for a child or a goat for a farmer, and it goes directly to someone in need.
 Then, you receive a free card with an image of the gift you chose, which you can personalize online and have sent to your friend or loved one.